videlais/Unofficial-Ink-Cookbook/Chapter6/index.md

 ## Multi-block Alternatives

 Alternatives are often used as part of bracket entries.
-However, they also have an extended, multiline as well.
+However, they also have an extended, multiline form as well.

-### Sequences
+### Multi-Line Sequences

-The keyword stopping is used as part of a multiline sequence alternative.
+The keyword `stopping` is used as part of a multiline sequence alternative.

 ```ink
 {stopping: